First in a series chronicling the upcoming launch of the LLNL/NASA “MiniCarb” satellite

 Riot notes that not all missions can be reduced to CubeSat size.
 But for the ones that can, there are some other important advantages.

 Using a fleet of smaller satellites to do the same job, besides being cheaper and quicker to produce, spreads the risk and provides what is often termed “resiliency.”
 That is, if one CubeSat from a constellation of dozens fails, either during launch or while in orbit, the degradation of overall mission performance is mitigated.
 In the event of a catastrophic failure, the cost and time to build a replacement is far less than starting over on a giant, one-off satellite.

 A fleet of CubeSats also can provide improved spatial or temporal sampling compared to a single large satellite.
-For example, a constellation of CubeSats can make simultaneous measurements spaced around the surface of the Earth, which is something physically impossible for one satellite to do alone.
+For example, a constellation of CubeSats can make simultaneous measurements spaced around the surface of Earth, which is something physically impossible for one satellite to do alone.